nilern/Kyy/in_progress_posts/2020-11-15-lexing-arithmetic.md

 collection before being able to even parse anything would be extremely demoralizing.

-I made the fields of these structs public because they are "Plain Old Data".
-Getters and setters are not "real OO" (whatever *that* means); usually they do not even provide encapsulation, only boilerplate.
-On the other hand I do find the lack of private field support in Python (and Javascript) extremely disturbing.
-(Yes, I know you can approximate private fields in these languages but basic encapsulation should not require design patterns or metaprogramming magic.)
+These are just simple records so I made the fields public.
+I anticipate no problems from this "lack of abstraction".
+Often objects or other abstract datatypes are a good idea.
+Many other times plain old data is best, especially when it is kept immutable.
+Getters and setters make a mockery of both.

 ## Tokenization